peteroupc/peteroupc.github.io/bernapprox.md

     - If the $r$-th derivative is nowhere decreasing or nowhere increasing on the interval $[a, b]$, then $V$ can equal abs($f(b)-f(a)$).
     - If the $r$-th derivative is Lipschitz continuous with Lipschitz constant $M$ or less, then $V$ can equal $M\cdot(b-a)$ (Kannan and Kreuger 1996)[^50].
     - The required degree is thus $n=\text{ceil}(r+\frac{(b-a)}{2}(4V/(\pi r\epsilon))^{1/r})$ &le; $\text{ceil}(r+\frac{(b-a)}{2}(1.2733 V/(r\epsilon))^{1/r})$, where $\epsilon>0$ is the desired error tolerance.
-- If $f$ is real analytic on $[a, b]$, a better error bound is possible, but describing it requires ideas from complex analysis that are too advanced for this article.
+- If $f$ is so "smooth" to be _analytic_ (see note 4 below) at every point in the interval $[a, b]$, a better error bound is possible, but describing it requires ideas from complex analysis that are too advanced for this article.
 See chapter 8 of Trefethen (2013)[^49].

 -------------